OneTravel - Book cheap flights, hotels and cars!

 FEATURED General

-Turkish Delights: Five Tasty Treats to Try in Turkey
+Turkish Delights: Tasty Treats to Try When You’re in Turkey

 Written by Going Places

 Turkey is a fascinating country that is saturated with history and culture.
 There is just so much to see and take in that one can’t help but get hungry along the way.
 Luckily, Turkish cuisine has much to offer.
-Here are five of my favorite items:
+Here are some of our favorite items:

 Döner